rgbkrk/projects-director/Roadmap draft.md

 **Metrics and reporting [MR]** focus on identifying metrics related to project activity, engagement, and sustainability factors and implementing collection and reporting on those metrics so that we can track how we're doing over time.

+**External outreach [EO]** includes summarizing and communicating sustainability program efforts and results to interested audiences external to NumFOCUS.
+This work is done in coodination with NumFOCUS Communications and Events directors.

 ## Q1-2017